About

 I began my career as a journalist in New York City.

-After six years of freelance writing, I joined forces with SeeThink Films to produce Alice Neel, an award-winning documentary about the eponymous New York painter.
+While living in Brooklyn, writing about art and design, I joined forces with SeeThink Films to produce Alice Neel, an award-winning documentary about the eponymous New York painter.
 Soon after earning my first producer credit, I returned to print journalism—and to the Forward—becoming the national Jewish newspaper’s first L.A. correspondent.

-As a fiction writer, I have been awarded residencies for my novel-in-progress at the Virginia Center for the Creative Arts (VCCA) and the Brush Creek Foundation for the Arts.
+I received an MFA in Creative Writing and Literature from the Bennington Writing Seminars, where I began work on my first novel.
+As a fiction writer, I have been awarded residencies at the Virginia Center for the Creative Arts (VCCA) and the Brush Creek Foundation for the Arts.